 Fears have been raised that the new boss of Tayside’s beleaguered health board is juggling too many senior roles.

-Malcolm Wright was parachuted in this month as interim chief executive of the board to shore up its finances in the wake of dodgy accounting revelations.
+Malcolm Wright was parachuted in earlier this month as interim chief executive of the board to shore up its finances in the wake of dodgy accounting revelations.

 Former health secretary Alex Neil, a member of the public audit committee, said he has the “highest regard” for Mr Wright.